 - bpo uses a number of fields to specify several metadata, and these might not be easily transferable to GitHub.
 The intended way to handle custom metadata on GitHub is by using labels.
 The details of which labels to create will be further discussed in PEP 588.

 You can post questions on Discourse under the Core-Workflow category.

-Thanks to Guido van Rossum, Brett Cannon, and Nick Coghlan, who were consulted in the early stage and research of this PEP.
+Thanks to Guido van Rossum, Brett Cannon, and Alyssa Coghlan, who were consulted in the early stage and research of this PEP.
 Their feedback, concerns, input, and ideas have been valuable.

 This document has been placed in the public domain.